apace100/origins-docs/docs/types/entity_condition_types/block_in_radius.md

     "compare_to": 4
 }
 ```

-This example checks for 4 or more blocks that is inside the [`#origins:natural_stone`](https://github.com/apace100/origins-fabric/blob/master/src/main/resources/data/origins/tags/blocks/natural_stone.json) block tag (`data\origins\tags\blocks\natural_stone.json`) within a 1 block radius of a player.
+This example will check if 4 or more blocks that is included in the [`origins:natural_stone`](https://github.com/apace100/origins-fabric/blob/master/src/main/resources/data/origins/tags/blocks/natural_stone.json) (`data/origins/tags/blocks/natural_stone.json`) block tag is within a 1 block radius relative from the entity.